-However, simply creating a LinkedIn account is not enough.
-To truly benefit from the platform, students must learn how to optimize and use LinkedIn strategically.
+Just making a LinkedIn account is not enough.
+To really get the most, out of LinkedIn students need to learn how to use it in a way.

 Why LinkedIn Matters for Students